SSR Annual Meeting Child Caregiving Grant

 Selection Process

 The SSR Membership Committee will review proposals and determine grant awards.
-The Emerging Investigator Grants will be given to scientists from diverse areas of interest, widespread regions of the world, and studying various species of interest.
+The Emerging Investigator Grants will be given to scientists from diverse areas of interest, widespread regions of the world, and whose labs use various species of interest.
 Applications will be judged based on the following criteria:

 • Quality of the proposed project based on clarity of the identified gap in knowledge, hypothesis, and research design.